SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 Responses
 ---------

-Each Request Matcher set has a response associated with is.
+Each Request Matcher Set has a response associated with is.
 If the request match is successful, Hoverfly will return the response to the client.

 .. literalinclude:: ../../simulations/basic-simulation.json
    :lines: 25-32